 Even though what is variously referred to as ‘practical ethics’ or ‘applied ethics’ is now universally recognized as a legitimate area of philosophy, it is still regarded by some philosophers as a ghetto within the broader

 area of moral philosophy.
 This view is in one way warranted, as there is much work in such sub-domains of practical ethics as bioethics and business ethics that is done by writers whose expertise is in medicine, health policy, business, or some area other than moral philosophy, and whose standards of rigour in moral argument

 to have only a superficial understanding of normative ethics.
 Yet reasoning in practical ethics cannot be competently done without sustained engagement with theoretical issues

 in normative ethics.
 Indeed, Derek Parfit believes that normative and practical ethics are so closely interconnected that it is potentially misleading even to distinguish between them.
 In his view, the only significant distinction is between ethics and metaethics, and even that distinction is not sharp. [emphasis mine]

 It’s a common complaint among medical ethicists who come from a philosophical background that non-philosophers are (a) not as good at philosophy, (b) doing medical ethics wrong, (c) taking over.
 All right: there’s an element of hyperbole in my description of that complaint, but the general picture is probably recognisable.
-And I don’t doubt that there’ll be philosophers grumbling along those lines at the IAB in Edinburgh in a couple of weeks.
-There’s a good chance that I’ll be among them.

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.